retro16/acsi2stm/doc/quick_start.md

 Steps to update your firmware:

 * Download the release package and unzip it.
+The latest binary release package is available on the [GitHub release section](https://github.com/retro16/acsi2stm/releases)
 * Choose which firmware variant you want to use (see [firmware](firmware.md)).
 * Copy the firmware file (`acsi2stm-VERSION-VARIANT.ino.bin`) and rename it to `HDDFLASH.BIN`
 * Copy `HDDFLASH.TOS` and `HDDFLASH.BIN` files on any medium readable by the ST (floppy, ACSI drive, GemDrive SD card, ...).
+* If you load GemDrive using `GEMDRIVE.PRG` or `GEMDRPIO.PRG`, copy this file as well.
+Older versions may not be compatible with the newer firmware.
+* If needed, copy the new `GEMDRIVE.PRG` or `GEMDRPIO.PRG` to the `AUTO` folder of the ST's boot drive.
+Do not reboot the ST before flashing the firmware.
 * On the ST, run `HDDFLASH.TOS`.
 * When prompted, choose the hard drive to update (usually ID 0).
 * Press Y to start flashing.